gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 Usually sessions will time out after a few minutes if there is no user activity.

 Java Server Pages can access a 'session object' called 'session' which is unique to a particular browser/user accessing the page.
-Session objects can be used to store session related information which only needs to exist for the duratino of the session.
+Session objects can be used to store session related information which only needs to exist for the duration of the session.
 For instance, if a user logs in to a site, the session object may contain the 'user permissions or roles' associated with the logged in user.
 That way we can control which parts of a page a user sees depending upon their permissions.

 In our next example, we are going to store a list of names in the session object.
-Our JSP will add and remove names from the list but because the list is stored in the session, each user will have a unique list and will not be able to see anyone elses list.
+Our JSP will add and remove names from the list but because the list is stored in the session, each user will have a unique list and will not be able to see anyone else's list.

 In your existing project, create a new JSP called jspexample2.jsp and paste in the following content.